The Left or Right: Who Does Best for Development?¶

 Authors

 This analysis is a collaborative work produced by Tulane University students, Rhon Farber and Chente McAneny-Droz, for CMPS-3160: Introduction to Data Science, taught by Dr. Culotta in the Fall 2023 term.
-In addition to computer science, Rhon is double mmajoring in finance and Chente is double majoring in economics; both students belong to the class of 2025.
+In addition to computer science, Rhon is double majoring in finance and Chente is double majoring in economics; both students belong to the class of 2025.

 Background